Taco John's

-Taco John's International, Inc. is an American fast food restaurant founded in 1969 by John Turner.
-The chain serves Mexican-inspired fast food (which it calls "West-Mex") as well as the company's signature dish, Potato Olés, which are bite-sized deep-fried potato nuggets coated with a proprietary blend of spices and seasonings.
-Taco John's CEO is James Woodson, and it is headquartered in Cheyenne, Wyoming.
+Taco John's International, Inc. is an American fast food restaurant.
+The chain serves Mexican-inspired fast food as well as the company's signature dish, Potato Olés, which are bite-sized deep-fried potato nuggets coated with a proprietary blend of seasonings.
+Since 2025, the company has been headquartered in St. Louis Park, Minnesota.

 As of 2022, the restaurant chain had 380 restaurants in about 22 states, primarily in the Midwest and Mountain regions.

 History

 Early days

 Taco John's started in 1968 as a trailer called Taco House, run by John Turner.

-Turner was an officer in the United States Air Force who served during the Korean War and an aspiring entrepreneur; he was stationed at FE Warren AFB, where he began digging into his entrepreneurial spirit.
+Turner was an officer in the United States Air Force who served during the Korean War and was an aspiring entrepreneur; he was stationed at FE Warren AFB.
 Initially, Turner wanted to find a physical location for a taco stand.
 He went to James Woodson to find a location to lease, and Woodson redirected him to Harold W. Holmes, who converted one of his campers into a 12x30 trailer in seven days.
-This was just in time to pop up at Cheyenne Frontier Days that year, and it was an instant hit.
+This was popular at Cheyenne Frontier Days.
 By the end of the year, the first official taco stand opened on the corner of Carey Ave and W 24th St (not to be confused with the first brick-and-mortar location a block away), continuing under the Taco House brand.

-Name change, franchising, and explosive growth
+Name change, franchising, and growth

 Turner began the shift to a franchise in 1969 by selling the franchise rights to Woodson and Holmes, who changed the name to Taco John's in honor of Turner and opened a franchise store under the Taco John's banner.
 They also launched Woodson-Holmes Enterprises, which gave Woodson the restaurant franchise rights, and the company name became Taco John's International, Inc. The new franchise location featured Taco John's original mascot, a devil, and displayed the tagline "the hottest spot in town".
 More locations opened in 1969, including the Loveland, Colorado, location on Lincoln Avenue.

 This led to more growth of the brand in the 1970s, with many new locations opening, including the 100th store in Scottsbluff, Nebraska, in 1975.
-In 1973, the first physical brick-and-mortar, in-the-ground Taco John's was built at Carey Ave and W 23rd St in Cheyenne, Wyoming, including a drive-thru.
+In 1973, the first physical brick-and-mortar, in-the-ground Taco John's was built at Carey Ave and W 23rd St in Cheyenne, Wyoming, including a drive-through.
 The original Taco John's building was moved to S Greeley Hwy and I-80, where it was demolished, but there is still a Taco John's at that location today.

-Taco John's saw such massive growth that it upgraded its Cheyenne headquarters in 1985.
-The nineties also saw record-breaking success, with an Iowa-based franchise being the first to gain over $1 million in sales in 1994.
+Due to large growth, Taco John's upgraded its Cheyenne headquarters in 1985.
+The Iowa-based franchise was the first to gain over $1 million in sales in 1994.